stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 \#stratapp includes the templates developed by [Prof Roger Martin](https://rogerlmartin.com/meet-roger "Prof Roger Martin"){:target="_blank"}, in collaboration with [Deloitte](https://www2.deloitte.com/ "Deloitte"){:target="_blank"} and [Harvard Business Review](https://hbr.org/ "Harvard Business Review"){:target="_blank"}.

-Prof Martin argues that CEOs and business owners should focus on the strategic choices, so their leaders and teams have a clear frame of reference for strategy execution.
+Prof Martin argues that CEOs and business owners should focus on the strategic choices, so their leaders and teams have a frame of reference for strategy execution.
 This thinking is included in #stratapp under the "direction" page, allowing you to articulate:

 * winning aspiration
 * where to play